-One of the most transformational decisions that you’ll make about how your big day will look is choosing your wedding palette—AKA color scheme.
+One of the most transformational decisions that you’ll make about how your big day looks is choosing your wedding palette.
+AKA the color scheme.
 Oftentimes, this is one of the first aesthetic decisions that a couple will make once they put their wedding planning hats on.
 It’s certainly not a decision that should be taken lightly.
 In fact, as Kylie Carlson, owner of The Wedding Academy, points out, wedding colors lay the entire foundation for your wedding and dictate nearly everything, from your design and wedding attire, to your invitations and day-of paper goods.
 “Not only does a color palette set the tone of the day, but it paints a picture of your style and personality as a couple,” she adds.
 “Everything comes down to this decision, and it’s a wonderful way to play up the details and connect all of your design elements through the use of color.”

 Where did the concept of wedding colors come from?

 The origin of wedding colors can be left up to interpretation, according to Carlson.
 But the history of selecting an actual palette is rooted in religion, as well as a little superstition.
 “For instance, white has always been viewed as a color of purity and innocence, blue holds a similar meaning and was thought to symbolize eternal love and fidelity and pink has been said to be complementary to a variety of complexions,” she says.
 “In today’s age, however, most modern couples simply base their selected colors on current trends or timeless designs.”